jetbrains-academy/data-visualization-course/1_0_line_and_scatter_plot_intro/1_overview/4_data_distribution/task.md

 If you want to visualize the overall patterns or the distribution of data, a scatterplot is more suitable.
 It allows you to see the spread, clusters, and concentration of data points.
-Line plots are more focused on displaying changes and trends in the data over time or another continuous variable.
+Line plots are more focused on displaying changes and trends in the data over time.

 One day Andy needed to analyze data on the size of beavers.
 He calculated the simplest descriptive statistics, but they looked too perfect: the mean was 0 and the standard deviation was 1.
 Andy realized that something was wrong and decided